-Forward-thinking companies -- like those I've been fortunate enough to work at -- invest time and resources to eliminate systemic racism in the work context.
+Forward-thinking companies — like those I've been fortunate enough to work with — invest time and resources in eliminating systemic racism in the workplace.
 They also provide a solid foundation to ensure thoughtful conversations begin with mutual understanding.

-As I participate in our own Diversity and Inclusion (D&I) polling at Intuit, I'm providing feedback around the foundational language used in our polls and surveys to ensure we do not beat around the bush and start having crucial, difficult conversations.
+As I participate in our Diversity and Inclusion (D&I) polling at Intuit, I provide feedback on the foundational language used in our polls and surveys to ensure we don't skirt around the issue and start having crucial, difficult conversations.
 Words matter greatly in potentially uncomfortable conversations, so grounding ourselves with a clear understanding of the terminology used in D&I programming is critical.

 Here's my take on defining the terms you take into your own D&I conversations.
 It's also a list of topics that you should absolutely be covering as part of your D&I work.

 "Diversity" is the active presence of individuals with varying backgrounds and/or identities.
-Includes all the ways in which individuals or groups can differ from one another.
-Active is an often missing piece that calls out the need for underrepresented voices to be called on for input or proactively provide it.
+Includes all the ways individuals or groups can differ from one another.
+Active is an often missing piece that calls out the need for underrepresented voices to be called on for input or to provide it proactively.

-"BIPOC" is the acronym, which stands for black, Indigenous, and people of color.
-It's an increasingly accepted term to describe the historically underrepresented groups of people in America.
+"BIPOC" is the acronym that stands for black, Indigenous, and People of Color.
+It is an increasingly accepted term to describe the historically underrepresented groups of people in the United States.

 "Equity" refers to the fair and just treatment of all people, acknowledging that individuals need different resources to succeed due to systematic differences in access to opportunity.
 Includes the design and execution of fair policies, systems, and structures.